CyrilCermak/modular_architecture_on_ios/README.md

 the target in order for the library to work correctly with its resources.

-Now, let's try to run the same command on the static library archive.
-As an example we can use again one of the Xcode's libraries located at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos/libswiftCompatibility50.a` path.
+Now, let’s try to run the same command on the static library archive.
+As an example we can use again one of the Xcode’s libraries located at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos/libswiftCompatibility50.a` path.
 From the library extension we can immediately say the library is static.
 Running the `otool -hv libswiftCompatibility50.a` just confirms